If you’re planning to purchase a dental practice in the next year, now is your chance to be like the legendary billionaire investor Warren Buffett.

 Here are two recent examples from my dental practice brokerage firm:

-Case 1: $1,200,000 collections, beautiful eight operatory, high-tech office located in a three-year-old building.
+Case 1: $1.2 million collections, beautiful eight operatory, high-tech office located in a three-year-old building.
 The building was for sale at market price.
 It was a nice location in a metropolitan area.

 The warts: The seller was a bad manager.
 The office had far too many poorly trained staff members.
 Systems were cumbersome and inadequate.
 Worse yet, the practice actually reported a substantial annual net loss, and had for the last several years.
 There were lots of creditors.
 The economic climate made it impossible for the seller to borrow more money.
 Sound familiar?